 Dya know this blog goes all the way back to November 2009?
 It’s over eight years old.

 Don’t expect to learn much in this non-post.
 It isn’t even a ‘Birthday Post’, which is why I had to put ‘over’ in the title.
-It just occurred to me it’s not far off a decade and I realised that the fact is petrifying, exhilarating, and just a downright mindscrew (I totally got that one from googling synonyms for the more obvious version that my mum would hate..) rolled into one.
+It just occurred to me it’s not far off a decade and I realised that the fact is petrifying, exhilarating, and just a downright mindscrew rolled into one.

-The author who started it was a 20-year-old with tendonitis in her ankle – looking for somewhere to scribble down all the stress that would otherwise have been expelled on the streets of Brighton whilst wearing Asics trainers.
+The author who started it was a 20-year-old with tendonitis in her ankle – looking for somewhere to scribble down all the stress that would otherwise have been expelled on the streets of Brighton in a pair of Asics.

 The blog’s been on quite a journey.